Swedish Bombshell Anna Nyström Bulges Out Of A Tiny Pink Tank

 Anna’s latest Instagram post was to show off a DIY makeup vanity, for which she had posted a video on her channel.
 However, it is likely that her incredible beauty stole the focus away from any furniture.

 In the picture, Anna sits in a beige velvet chair, displaying her gorgeous toned legs.
-Her hair is long and styled into classic soft waves that cascade long past her shoulders to around her tiny waist.
+Her hair is long and styled into classic soft waves that cascade well past her shoulders to around her tiny waist.

 Managing to be both sweet and sexy, Anna wore a pink tank top that was nearly skintight, leaving little to the imagination.
 The classic v-neck cut allowed her ample cleavage to be on full display.
 She completed the look with sweet furry slippers.